Function Compute allows you to classify service resources that have the same features by using tags. Tags facilitate resource search and aggregation.

 - Each resource can have a maximum of 20 tags.

-- A key cannot start with aliyun or acs:, contain http:// or https://, or be left unspecified.
+- A tag key cannot start with aliyun or acs:, contain http:// or https://, or be an empty string.

-- A value cannot contain http:// or https://, or be left unspecified.
+- A tag value cannot contain http:// or https://, or be an empty string.

-- Tags are region-specific and cannot be used across regions.
-For example, in the China (Shanghai) region, you cannot view tags created in the China (Hangzhou) region.
+- Tags cannot be used across regions.
+For example, tags created in the China (Hangzhou) region are invisible in the China (Shanghai) region.